Back-Engineering / 01

 My first tape was Roxette, Look Sharp!

-I was eight or nine.
+I was ten.
 Late eighties.
 I got my Walkman before I got my first hi-fi, before those stacking component units that deserve their own article, and it arrived in my life the way all the important things did: without ceremony, total impact.

 The demoralising moment when the batteries died mid-walk, the music slowing down, the pitch dropping, Roxette turning into something underwater, that was a regular occurrence.
 You learned to carry spares.
 You learned to budget for Duracells.